dhmmasson/testDrivenDevelopment/Tutorial-»-Git-Client.md

 1. Finish the installation of the package

-1. Then, you can finally setting up your task repository (or issues, etc) by following this [tutorial](https://eclipsesource.com/blogs/2012/08/28/tips-and-tricks-using-eclipse-with-github/)
+1. Then, you can finally set up your tasks repository (or issues, etc) by following this [tutorial](https://eclipsesource.com/blogs/2012/08/28/tips-and-tricks-using-eclipse-with-github/)